MarckK/genai-chat-app/README.md

 ## Your API key must be stored in a `.env` file and named `API_KEY`
 Add a `.env` file at the root of project.
 Add `.env` to your `.gitignore` file.
-Then get an API key to access Google's generativeai add your API key to the `.env` file.
+Then get an API key to access Google's generativeai.
-Your API key must be stored it in a `.env` file and named `API_KEY`.
 Within your `.env` file store your API Key as below, with the Xs replaced by your API key:

 `API_KEY=XXXXXXXXXXXXX`